michelou/dotty-pandoc/docs/docs/reference/other-new-features/opaques.md

 This introduces `Logarithm` as a new abstract type, which is implemented as `Double`.
-The fact that `Logarithm` is the same as `Double` is only known in the scope where `Logarithm` is defined which in the above example corresponds to the object `MyMath`.
+The fact that `Logarithm` is the same as `Double` is only known in the scope where `Logarithm` is defined, which in the above example corresponds to the object `MyMath`.
-Or in other words, within the scope it is treated as type alias, but this is opaque to the outside world where in consequence `Logarithm` is seen as an abstract type and has nothing to do with `Double`.
+Or in other words, within the scope, it is treated as a type alias, but this is opaque to the outside world where, in consequence, `Logarithm` is seen as an abstract type that has nothing to do with `Double`.

 The public API of `Logarithm` consists of the `apply` and `safe` methods defined in the companion object.
 They convert from `Double`s to `Logarithm` values.
 Moreover, an operation `toDouble` that converts the other way, and operations `+` and `*` are defined as extension methods on `Logarithm` values.